Hydraulic head: Hydraulic gradient

-This vector describes the direction of the groundwater flow, where negative values indicate flow along the dimension, and zero indicates 'no flow'.
+This vector describes both the magnitude and the direction of the groundwater flow, where negative values indicate flow along the dimension, and zero indicates 'no flow'.
 As with any other example in physics, energy must flow from high to low, which is why the flow is in the negative gradient.
 This vector can be used in conjunction with Darcy's law and a tensor of hydraulic conductivity to determine the flux of water in three dimensions.

-Hydraulic head in groundwater
+In groundwater

 The distribution of hydraulic head through an aquifer determines where groundwater will flow.
 In a hydrostatic example (first figure), where the hydraulic head is constant, there is no flow.
 However, if there is a difference in hydraulic head from the top to bottom due to draining from the bottom (second figure), the water will flow downward, due to the difference in head, also called the hydraulic gradient.

 Atmospheric pressure

-Even though it is convention to use gauge pressure in the calculation of hydraulic head, it is more correct to use total pressure (gauge pressure + atmospheric pressure), since this is truly what drives groundwater flow.
+Even though it is convention to use gauge pressure in the calculation of hydraulic head, it is more correct to use absolute pressure (gauge pressure + atmospheric pressure), since this is truly what drives groundwater flow.
 Often detailed observations of barometric pressure are not available at each well through time, so this is often disregarded (contributing to large errors at locations where hydraulic gradients are low or the angle between wells is acute.)

 The effects of changes in atmospheric pressure upon water levels observed in wells has been known for many years.
 The effect is a direct one, an increase in atmospheric pressure is an increase in load on the water in the aquifer, which increases the depth to water (lowers the water level elevation).
 Pascal first qualitatively observed these effects in the 17th century, and they were more rigorously described by the soil physicist Edgar Buckingham (working for the United States Department of Agriculture (USDA)) using air flow models in 1907.